Who We Are

 - Settlement Dynamics and Modeling: the size, form, design, and expansion of settlements creates unique micro-climates that affect variables including temperature and wind and have implications on GHG emissions;

-- Housing and Green Space Management: Urban Heat Island (UHI) and air quality effects are minimized by the presence of green space (urban parks, gardens, forestry, agriculture etc) in cities and around houses;
+- Green Infrastructure and Urban Development: Urban Heat Island (UHI) and air quality effects are minimized by the presence of green space (urban parks, gardens, forestry, agriculture etc) in cities and around houses;

 - Transport Planning and Sustainable Mobility: innovative technologies, modal shift and other strategies aimed at decreasing the emissions from the transportation sector;